SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/InANutshell/InANutshell.md

 A presenter represents the UI element logic and it is also the connection with the domain.
 The Application is also a place to be in contact with domain objects but generally, it handles application-specific resources (icons, windows...).

 Based on presenters and layout, Spec builds the actual UI.
-To do so it internally uses adapters that are specific to each widget and per back-end.
+To do so it internally uses adapters that are specific to each widget and per backend.
-This way presenters are totally agnostic about back-ends and are reusable across them.
+This way presenters are totally agnostic about backends and are reusable across them.

 ![Architecture of Spec.](figures/coreExtended.pdf label=coreextended&width=80)